Nacnano/nacnano/README.md

 <details>
 <summary>Web Development</summary>

-- [CU Get Rekt](https://cugetrekt.vercel.app) ([GitHub](https://github.com/nacnano/cugetrekt)) : Won the first place in Thinc's 10 Days in 10 Years Project.
-My role was to designed and created its Backend using Nestjs and Prisma, setted up the database.
+- [CU Get Rekt](https://cugetrekt.vercel.app) ([GitHub](https://github.com/nacnano/cugetrekt)): Won first place in Thinc's 10 Days in 10 Years Project.
+My role was to design and create its Backend using Nestjs and Prisma and set up the database.

-- [Hack to School](https://hacktoschool-fryingchicken.vercel.app/) ([GitHub](https://github.com/thinc-org/hacktoschool-fryingchicken)) : A 5 days Thinc and Cleverse's Hack to School Project.
-My role was to created its Backend using Nestjs and Prisma, Deployed using Docker and Google Cloud Run.
-After this project, I became more familiar with complex project structure.
+- [Hack to School](https://hacktoschool-fryingchicken.vercel.app/) ([GitHub](https://github.com/thinc-org/hacktoschool-fryingchicken)): A 5 days Thinc and Cleverse's Hack to School Project.
+My role was to create its Backend using Nestjs and Prisma and Deployed it using Docker and Google Cloud Run.
+After this project, I became more familiar with complex project structures.

 - [MWIT29-Archive](https://mwit29-archive.vercel.app/) ([GitHub](https://github.com/nacnano/mwit29-archive)) : Currently working in Process

-- [Monkey Everyday](https://monkeyeveryday.com) Internship : Gained brief knowledge and experiences various aspects in web development
+- [Monkey Everyday](https://monkeyeveryday.com) Internship: Gained brief knowledge and experiences in various aspects of web development

-- [Wang](https://wang.in.th) Internship (Currently Ongoing) : Full Stack Developer using MERN stack
+- [Wang](https://wang.in.th) Internship (Currently Ongoing): Full Stack Developer using MERN stack

 </details>